 - 8.5.
-The Residence enforces the Ontario Liquor License Act and the Alcohol Gaming Commission of Ontario, which include prohibiting the consumption, possession, sale to, or giving away of alcohol to anyone under the age of nineteen (19). - 8.6.
-As each are often associated with irresponsible consumption, the mass consumption of alcohol, participation in drinking games or events, use of alcohol paraphernalia, and use of large volume alcohol containers. - 8.7.
-Consumption of alcohol in common shared space(s). - 8.8.
+As each are often associated with irresponsible consumption, the mass consumption of alcohol, participation in drinking games or events, use of alcohol paraphernalia, and use of large volume alcohol containers. - 8.6.
+Consumption of alcohol in common shared space(s). - 8.7.
 Possession of glass beer and malt liquor bottles.